nikitavoloboev/data/operating-systems/containers/kubernetes/kubernetes-plugins.md

 - [kubectl-plugins](https://github.com/emreodabas/kubectl-plugins) - Plugin useful for Bulk operations.
 - [OpenEBSCTL](https://github.com/openebs/openebsctl) - kubectl plugin to manage OpenEBS storage components.
 - [Gemini](https://github.com/FairwindsOps/gemini) - Automated backups of PersistentVolumeClaims in Kubernetes using VolumeSnapshots.
+- [kubectl status](https://github.com/bergerx/kubectl-status) - Kubectl plugin to print a human-friendly output that focuses on the status fields of the resources in kubernetes.

 ## Operators